A Closed Book (film): Plot

 While singing in the bath, Sir Paul keeps hearing strange noises.
 On one occasion, Jane reassures him and, upon her departure, the audience is shown another shot of the teddy bear followed by a painting of a young girl playing with a teddybear and the sound of children's laughter.

 Jane's lying and sneaking become more and more obvious as she lies to Sir Paul about Madonna dying and O. J. Simpson committing suicide.
 Suspicions are heightened further when Mrs. Kilbride returns to the house and finds a puzzle that Sir Paul asked Jane to purchase which turns out to be the wrong puzzle.
 This causes Sir Paul to lose trust in Jane as he wrote about the painting in his book.
-Jane assures Sir Paul that nothing like of the sort will ever happen again.
+Jane assures Sir Paul that nothing of the sort will ever happen again.
 Later, Mrs. Killbride calls to inform them that her husband may have lung cancer and that she won't be able to work again for some time.

 Sir Paul's suspicions are assuaged when an MP visits his house to persuade him to vote for the Conservatives.
 Because of her fear of Sir Paul, she responds positively to all of his questions, and she reads aloud what Jane has written in his book after he insists she do it for him.
 Fortunately for Jane, her transcription of his words on the computer are accurate.
 Jane later escalates her campaign against him, and one day she leaves a suit of armour lying on the floor, and displaces several desks and a number of books.
 She knows that Sir Paul will walk into them, which will cause him to trip and fall down the stairs.
 She then comes back into the house.
 Sir Paul dials his agent for the first time in the film and finds out that he was in fact at his office the whole time and had never taken a trip.